-Burlington Formation - The Burlington Formation ranges in thickness from 12 to 21 m (40 - 70 ft) with a maximum thickness of 27 m (90 ft) in the mapping area.
+Burlington Formation - The Burlington Formation can be up to 26 m (85 ft) thick in the mapping area.
 This unit is subdivided into three members (in ascending order: the Dolbee Creek, Haight Creek, and Cedar Fork), characterized by distinct lithologic groupings.
-The Dolbee Creek Member is dominated by white to tan skeletal limestone displaying packstone/grainstone fabrics (Photo 21) and nodular to bedded chert that is often fossiliferous (Photos 22, 23, & 24).
+The Dolbee Creek Member is dominated by white to tan skeletal limestone displaying packstone/grainstone fabrics and nodular to bedded chert.
 The Haight Creek Member is characterized by dolomite with an intermittent unit of skeletal limestone (sometimes referred to as the "middle grainstone") and thick beds of chert.
-A glauconite-rich zone marks the lower contact between the Dolbee Creek and can be used as a regional marker bed (Photo 25).
+A glauconite-rich zone marks the lower contact between the Dolbee Creek and can be used as a regional marker bed.
 Fossil molds are also present in the dolomite facies.
 The Cedar Fork Member is a pure white crinoidal packstone limestone unit which is usually differentiated from the packstones of the overlying Keokuk Formation by its white appearance.
 Occasional fish debris and glauconite are also observed in this member.
-Outcrops of the Burlington Formation are typically found along the Skunk River and its tributaries and in select quarries along the southeastern boundary of the mapping area (Fig. 4).
+Outcrops of the Burlington Formation were not found as this unit only appears within a buried bedrock valley in the northeastern portion of the mapping area.

-Kinderhookian formations - The Kinderhookian sequence ranges in thickness from 9 to 15 m (30 - 50 ft) with a maximum thickness of 23 m (75 ft) in the mapping area.
+Kinderhookian formations - The Kinderhookian sequence ranges in thickness from 5 to 15 m (20-50 ft) in the mapping area.
 This unit comprises three formations (in ascending order: the McCraney, Prospect Hill, and Wassonville), characterized by distinct lithologic groupings described below.
-Outcrops of the Kinderhookian are found just outside the southeastern corner of the mapping area and in the sump pit of a quarry located along the southeastern boundary of the mapping area.
+Kinderhookian rocks do not appear at the bedrock surface within the mapping area.

-The Wassonville Formation, including the basal Starr's Cave Member, consists of massive dolomite (Photo 26) that is variably cherty grading into dolomitic limestone lower in the section.
-The basal Starr's Cave Member is a fossiliferous limestone with packstone/grainstone fabrics and is commonly oolitic (Photo 27).
+The Wassonville Formation, including the basal Starr's Cave Member, consists of massive dolomite that is variably cherty grading into dolomitic limestone lower in the section.
+The basal Starr's Cave Member is a fossiliferous limestone with packstone/grainstone fabrics and is commonly oolitic.
 Crinoids (partly articulated) are the dominant fossil type of the Starr's Cave Member.
 A diverse assemblage of brachiopods are present with lesser amounts of blastoids, starfish, corals, bryozoans, and trilobites reported.